 Universities that implemented the Erasmus+ projects focus more intensively on the questions of integration and monitoring of the project outcomes into the process of quality self-assessment, finding the links between aims reached by the project and school performance indicators, foreseeing support and development of project outcomes in the plans for improvement of school performance.
 University leaders in order to ensure sustainability of project results, managerial decisions directed to improvement of teachers’ professional performance in classrooms, have started real collaboration with partners from Programme and Partners Countries, national industry and authorities as well.

 TECHNICAL ASSISTANCE MISSION TO HIGHER EDUCATION INSTITUTIONS IN RUSSIA

-· “Modernization of doctoral programmes in line with the best European samples: what skills are specific to the doctoral level and how can they be effectively fostered” by Mr Mick Fuller, School of Biological Sciences Plymouth University, Moscow, June 5-6, 2017
+· “Modernization of doctoral programmes in line with the best European samples: what skills are specific to the doctoral level and how can they be effectively fostered” by Prof. Mick Fuller, School of Biological Sciences Plymouth University, Moscow, June 5-6, 2017

-· “Development of National Platform for Open On-Line Courses on Quality Assurance”, Implementation and Accreditation”, by Mr Mark Brown, Director of the National Institute for Digital Learning at Dublin City University, Moscow, November 14-15, 2017
+· “Development of National Platform for Open On-Line Courses on Quality Assurance”, Implementation and Accreditation”, by Prof. Mark Brown, Director of the National Institute for Digital Learning at Dublin City University, Moscow, November 14-15, 2017

 Delegation of the European Union to Russia: